punchinglikes/PkgGo/README.md

 Nothing the user has to worry about, however it should be noted that PkgGo uses goquery for pretty much every function.
 Goquery can be found [here](https://pkg.go.dev/github.com/PuerkitoBio/goquery).

+## Todo

+- Make PackageLink more customizable (change how many results are returned)
+- Grab package data, such as descriptions, versions, etc
+- There's probably more, just can't think of anything else right now.

 ## License

 I call it the "Do what you want" License.
 Do whatever you want to do with my code, I do not mind.